In this article you will find the following:

 How to use Finder to uninstall apps:

-2. Send the app you want to uninstall to the Trash, then empty it
+- Send the app you want to uninstall to the Trash, then open Bin and empty it

-5. Double-click on the folder to open it in Finder.
-To delete it, control-click on its name and select Move to Trash from the drop-down menu.
+- To delete the folder with leftovers, control-click on its name and select Move to Trash from the drop-down menu, then open Bin and empty it.

 Delete apps using Terminal